lmapii/practical-zephyr/02_devicetree/readme.md

 - The value of a `phandle-array` property is an array of phandles, but each phandle can be followed by cells (32-bit values).
 In the example above, the two values `1 2` are `&{/node_a}`'s _metadata, whereas `3` is `&label_b`'s metadata.
 - The new properties `#phandle-array-of-ref-cells` tell how many metadata _cells_ are supported by the node.
 Such properties are called [specifier cells][zephr-dts-bindings-specifier-cells]: In our example, for `node_a` it specifies that the node supports two cells, `node_b` only one.

-The names of specifier cells like `#phandle-array-of-ref-cells` is fixed: It is formed by removing the plural '_s_' and attach '_-cells_' to the name of the `phandle-array` property.
+_Specifier cells_ like `#phandle-array-of-ref-cells` have a defined naming convention: The name is formed by removing the plural '_s_' and attach '_-cells_' to the name of the `phandle-array` property.
 For our property _phandle-array-of-refs_, we thus end up with _phandle-array-of-ref~~s~~**-cells**_.

+You may have noticed that the property `#gpio-cells` doesn't follow the specifier cell naming convention: Every rule has its exceptions, and in case you're interested in details, I'll leave you with a reference to [Zephyr's documentation on specifier cells][zephr-dts-bindings-specifier-cells].

+Before we look at a real-world example of a `phandle-array`, let's sum up `phandle` types.
+You'll find this exact list also in [Zephyr's documentation on `phandle` types][zephyr-dts-phandles], but since it is a short one, I hope they'll let me borrow it:

+- To reference exactly one node, use the `phandle` type.
+- To reference _zero_ or more nodes, we use the `phandles` type.
+- To reference _zero_ or more nodes **with** metadata, we use a `phandle-array`.

+#### Syntax and semantics for `phandle-array`s

+In case you've been experimenting with the above overlay, you may have noticed that I've been cheating you a bit: You could actually delete the `#phandle-array-of-ref-cells` properties, and also give `phandle-array-of-refs` a different name that does _not_ end in an _s_, and the overlay will still _compile_ just fine.

+Our devicetree is still _syntactically_ correct even if we do not follow the above convention.
+In the end, `phandle-array-of-refs` is simply an array of cells since every reference is expanded to the `phandle`'s value.
+A _syntactically_ sound devicetree, however, is only half the job: Eventually, we'll have to define some _schema_ and _meaning_ to all the properties that we define; we'll have to define the devicetree's **semantics**.

+Without semantics, the DTS generator can't make sense of the provided devicetree and therefore also won't generate anything that you'd be able to use in your application.
+Once you add semantics to your nodes, you'll have to strictly follow the previous convention, which is also why I've already included it in this chapter.
+The details, however, we'll explore in the next chapter about devicetree _semantics_.

+#### `phandle-array` in practice

-How is this used in practice?
+How are `phandle-array`s used in practice?
 Let's look at the nRF52840's General Purpose input and outputs (GPIOs).
 In the datasheet we can find the following table on the GPIO instances:

 | Base address | Peripheral | Instance | Description  | Configuration  |
 | :----------: | :--------: | :------: | :----------- | :------------- |
 |  0x50000000  |    GPIO    |    P0    | GPIO, port 0 | P0.00 to P0.31 |
 |  0x50000300  |    GPIO    |    P1    | GPIO, port 1 | P1.00 to P1.15 |

+Thus, the nRF52840 uses two instances of the GPIO peripheral to expose control over its GPIOs.
 In the nRF52840 DTS include file, we find the matching nodes `gpio0` for port _0_ and `gpio1` for port _1_:

 `zephyr/dts/arm/nordic/nrf52840.dtsi`
 ```dts